 So for instance, maybe originally the sounds merged when you were within a hundredth of a second.
-But later on after a lot of practise, maybe a hundredth of a second begins to sound like quite a large gap, and you need to be within a couple of milliseconds of the tick before the sounds merge.
+But later on after a lot of practice, maybe a hundredth of a second begins to sound like quite a large gap, and you need to be within a couple of milliseconds of the tick before the sounds merge.

-Percussionists play instruments with a short and loud "attack" and also have to support the rhythm of the band or orchestra quite often, and with repeated practise they may hone their sensitivity to timing to an extraordinary degree.
+Percussionists play instruments with a short and loud "attack" and also have to support the rhythm of the band or orchestra quite often, and with repeated practice they may hone their sensitivity to timing to an extraordinary degree.
 A professional percussionist may be able to detect a raggedness of just a millisecond or two.

 Most of us don't need to be as exactly on the beat as that.
 If it sounds like merging to you - that's your best shot at it and all you need to do even if maybe someone could measure some very tiny time discrepancy still.
-The rest will come gradually with practise if it's needed.
+The rest will come gradually with practice if it's needed.

 For more about this see Vanishing Click